 In our experience, a lot of criminal activity begins with anxiety, depression, and other types of mood disorders.
 These can lead to abuse of prescription medications, which can in turn lead to alcohol dependency or the abuse of harder drugs such as heroin.
 Cue drug possession, DUIs, and the like.

-If you or someone you care about was recently arrested and needs help, we invite you to contact The Koffel Law Firm today to discuss your case.
+If you or someone you care about was recently arrested and needs help, we invite you to contact Koffel Brininger Nesbitt today to discuss your case.